njes9701/chunky-opencl/README.md

 # OpenCL Plugin

+####Note: These fixes are generated via Codex vibe coding.
+100% stability is not guaranteed, and crashes may occur.

+####Unofficial Fix Plugin - To-Do List

+##Fix GPU water rendering issues. ☐

+##Fix GPU misrendering of transparent light source blocks. ☐

+##Fix issues with staining glass. ☐

 This is a plugin for [Chunky](https://github.com/chunky-dev/chunky) which harnesses the power of the GPU with OpenCL 1.2+ to accelerate rendering.

 #### This is currently a work in progress and does not support many features.
 The core renderer itself is still under development so render results may change drastically between versions.